kaishin/jekyll-theme-appcast/README.md

 Or install it yourself as:

-    $ gem install appcast
+    $ gem install jekyll-theme-appcast

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.
+This theme comes with 2 important layouts:

+- *appcast*: A template of an XML-based, Sparkle-compatible appcast.
+- *releases*: A template of an HTML list of all past releases.

+### Configuration:

+TODO

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kaishin/jekyll-theme-appcast.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development